djfmartins/symfony-project/README.md

 ```

 ####4) Access your project
-You can check the page `http://symfony-project.dev/config.php` to check your configuration
+Visit the page `http://symfony-project.dev/config.php` to check your configuration

 Access the dev page at `http://symfony-project.dev/app_dev.php`